davide-marino00/PBI_DOCS/refac.md

 ```dax
 sum(vw_Timesheet[SalesAmount]) - sum(vw_Timesheet[CostAmount])
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided calculates the project margin for a specific measure called 'MSR_ProjectMargin'.
+- **DAX Explanation (Generated):** The DAX code snippet you provided calculates the project margin for a specific measure called `MSR_ProjectMargin`.
 Here's a breakdown of what it does in simple business terms:

-1. **Sales Amount**: The expression starts by summing up all the values in the `SalesAmount` column from the `vw_Timesheet` table.
-This represents the total revenue generated from projects.
+1. **Sales Amount**: The expression starts by summing up the total sales amount from a table called `vw_Timesheet`.
+This represents the total revenue generated from projects or services.

-2. **Cost Amount**: Next, it sums up all the values in the `CostAmount` column from the same table.
-This represents the total costs incurred for those projects.
+2. **Cost Amount**: Next, it sums up the total cost amount from the same `vw_Timesheet` table.
+This represents the total expenses incurred to deliver those projects or services.

-3. **Calculating Margin**: The expression then subtracts the total costs from the total sales.
-In other words, it takes the total revenue and deducts the total expenses to find out how much profit (or margin) is left over after covering the costs.
+3. **Calculating Project Margin**: The measure then subtracts the total cost amount from the total sales amount.
+This calculation gives you the project margin, which is essentially the profit made from the projects after accounting for the costs.

-### Summary:
-In essence, this DAX measure calculates the **project margin** by determining how much profit a project generates after accounting for its costs.
-A positive result indicates that the project is profitable, while a negative result would suggest a loss.
-This measure is crucial for assessing the financial performance of projects within an organization.
+In summary, this DAX expression calculates the profit (or margin) from projects by taking the total revenue generated and subtracting the total costs associated with those projects.
+A positive result indicates a profitable project, while a negative result indicates a loss.

 **`Msr_SalesPriceBaseCurrency`**